Palizada Municipality

-Palizada ([paliˈsaða]) is one of the 11 municipalities that make up the Mexican state of Campeche.
+Palizada ([paliˈsaða]) is one of the 13 municipalities that make up the Mexican state of Campeche.
 It is situated in the far south-west corner of the state.
 The municipal seat, and largest settlement, is the city of Palizada.
 As of 2010, the population was 8,352.

-History and geography
+Geography

 The municipality of Palizada borders to the west with the state of Tabasco and to the east with the neighbouring Campeche municipality of Carmen.
-It covers a total surface area of 2,071.70km².
+It covers a total surface area of 2,071.70 km2.

 Demographics

 As of 2010, the municipality had a total population of 8,352.

 As of 2010, the town of Palizada had a population of 3,089.
 Other than the town of Palizada, the municipality had 256 localities, none of which had a population over 1,000.